kaba2/react-mobx-signals/README.md

 }
 ```

-This function reads each `mobx` property of the signals that are given to it.
-Because of the `@observable` decorator,  `MobX` detects this as a read-access for the `MobX`-observable of the signal.
-This is how it is used in the `Selection` class for a function which provides us the set of vertices in the selection:
+We can then use it in the `Selection` class as follows:

 ```typescript
 public* vertices(): IterableIterator<Vertex> {